 - Stavastranden.
 With its historic traces in the landscape, sand dunes and dramatic waves, Stavasanden beach and the fields that surround it are a very exciting part of Norway.
 Beautiful Stavasanden holds many possibilities for experiencing the nature and heritage of this spot.

 - Åkrasanden.
 Many visitors have been pleasantly surprised upon their first walk along Åkrasanden beach.
 It is especially during the summer months that a Mediterranean atmosphere is prevalent, with the long and beautiful white sand strand glistening beside the sea. Åkrasanden beach is also an excellent year-round starting point for hikers.
 A nature and heritage trail connects Åkrasanden with Stavasanden beach and Ferkingstad 3 km further south.
+Volley.
 Toilets.
+Blue Flag beach.

 - Lindøy Friluftsområde.
 Lindøy sits bobbing in Førdesfjorden, just south of Røyksund.
 The trails take the hiker across the heather, through small clusters of pine trees down to the beach and bathing areas and the recreation area where there is a gapahuk, beach volleyball net, barbecue and climbing area.
 Toilets.

 - Aksnesstranda.
 Facing southwest towards Førdesfjorden and just a fifteen minute drive from Haugesund, Aksnesstranda is ideally situated for enticing bathers from many parts of Haugalandet.
 Toilets.